 If you want to amp up the energy efficiency of your casement windows, you can upgrade to double and triple-pane windows.
 The additional panes can be filled with inert gases to prevent condensation from forming on your windows.
 Moreover, you can ask for Low-E (low emissivity) coatings on your crank windows, which is an extra layer of protection against cold air in the winter.
 With these added enhancements, you can almost cut your heating and cooling costs in half.

 As stated previously, crank windows are the best source of natural airflow.
 As they open outward using a hinge and crank, they allow fresh air to enter your home without you having to worry about dirt, debris, and pesky flies entering your home.
 In addition, the design allows you to leave your windows open during a rain or snowstorm without the added worry of outside elements coming inside your home.

-As with any other window design, casement crank windows can be custom made with such options as artistic window grids and decorative glass including stained glass, tinted glass, and frosted glass selections.
-Speak with your local windows rep about the many ways you can custom design your casement windows to add to the curb appeal of your home.
+As with any other window design, casement crank windows can be custom-made with such options as artistic window grids and decorative glass, including stained glass, tinted glass, and frosted glass selections.
+Speak with your local windows rep about the many ways you can custom design your casement windows to add to your home’s curb appeal.